Electronically Stored Information Preservation and Collection

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide business counsel with a review of the implications of recent court decisions and explain the analytical framework for preserving electronically stored information (ESI).
+This CLE course will provide business counsel with a review of the implications of recent court decisions and explain the analytical framework for preserving electronically stored information (ESI).
 The panel will offer best practices for using litigation holds and preserving ESI.

 Duty to preserve and managing preservation